fbpx

 If you run a business, falling interest rates may reduce your cost of borrowing, whether you’re financing a new project, managing cashflow, or looking to invest in growth.

-At the same time, lower rates could stimulate consumer confidence and spending, which might increase demand for your products or services.
+Lower rates can also help support consumer confidence and spending, which may increase demand for your products or services.

-However, it’s worth noting that the broader economic picture remains subdued, with underlying UK GDP growth still sluggish and spare capacity building in the labour market.
+However, it’s worth noting that the broader UK economic picture remains mixed, with underlying UK GDP growth still sluggish and signs of increasing slack in the labour market.

 What next?